ddrone/urban-pancake/docs/Tasks.md

 * [x] Write down the data type of recent comment, that should have project index with it
 * [x] Implement a separate chronological view of all updates on different projects
 * [ ] Investigate the Electron-like environments for running the code I have, because the current setup of separate client and server is quite annoying
+  * [ ] Seems like the way to proceed with that is to follow the route of following tutorial branch about adding support for Tauri into existing project
 * [ ] Implement a way to mark projects as done
   * [x] Implement a way to validate enums
   * [x] Write unit tests for enum validation